abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

     >**Note:** If you face any exceptions while updating the CLI version, please rerun the command again.

 1. Then, you will update the Arc-enabled Kubernetes CLI extension to ensure that we are always using the latest k8s extension for Azure CLI.

+    >**Note:** If the message "Unable to load extension connectedk8s: No module named azure.graphrbac" appears, rerun the command.

    ```
    az extension update --name connectedk8s